thomas-bouvier/floppy-bird/README.md

 	make
 	sudo make install

-Also install the complementary libraries SDL2_mixer and SDL2_ttf
+Also install the complementary libraries SDL2_mixer, SDL2_ttf and SDL2_image

 	apt-get install libsdl2-ttf-dev
 	apt-get install libsdl2-mixer-dev
+	apt-get install libsdl2-image-dev

 Now you can compile and run the project with the Makefile provided with the sources.

 ### Configuration

-A configuration file is provided in game/src/conf.
+Two configuration file is provided in game/src/conf.

-The paths for the game (level, sprites...) are made by default for CodeBlocks, but feel free to modify these paths if you use an other configuration.
+One is made for Windows with Codeblocks, the other for Linux, but feel free to modify these paths if you change anything.

 ## Robot